authgear/authgear-server/docs/specs/authentication-flow-selection.md

 ### Flow Allowlist

 Each client app may have an allowlist of flows defined with `x_authentication_flow_allowlist`.
-Once specified, the authorization request will be rejected if specified flow is not in the allowlist.
+The effective allowlist is computed by taking union of `x_authentication_flow_group_allowlist` and `x_authentication_flow_allowlist`.
+Once specified, the Authflow API will only allow the flows specified in the allowlist.

 For example, given following configuration: